btf-org/flank/README.md

 ### 1. Install WSL / Ubuntu from Powershell

-Run PowerShell as Administrator (right click on **Powershell** > Run as administrator)Run the following command
+Run PowerShell as Administrator (right click on **Powershell** > Run as administrator), run the following command, and restart Windows if prompted.

 ```powershell
 wsl --install
 ```

-Restart Windows if prompted, and **open Ubuntu** to finish the setup.

-### 2. If your SQL Server is running locally, expose to WSL

-(If it's running on a remote server, skip this section)

-For WSL to connect to your local SQL Server:
-- SQL Server must have TCP enabled
-- SQL Server must have "SQL Server Authentication" enabled
-- Windows Firewall must allow whatever port SQL Server is using
-- You need to know the IP address of the Windows host from the perspective of WSL

-#### SQL Server must have TCP enabled

-#### SQL Server must have "SQL Server Authentication" enabled

-#### Windows Firewall must allow whatever port SQL Server is using

-#### You need to know the IP address of the Windows host from the perspective of WSL

 ----